splunk/public-o11y-docs/incident-intelligence/respond-manage-incidents/respond-manage-incidents.rst

 .. meta::
    :description: After you configure your services, you can respond to incidents incidents as they are triggered.

-After you configure your services, go to the :guilabel:`Incidents` tab in Incident Intelligence to view incidents as they are triggered.
-You can also view incidents in Splunk Observability Cloud for Mobile.
-See :ref:`view-incidents-mobile` for more information.
+Incidents are automatically triggered after you configure your services to route and group alerts and add an incident workflow to your service.
+To view trigger incidents, go to the :guilabel:`Incidents` tab in Incident Intelligence to view incidents as they are triggered.

 .. toctree::
    :hidden: